Stemmi/st-emmi-konzerte/README.md

     For instance: The image barcelona.jpg saved under public/images can be linked in the templates with "/images/barcelona.jpg".

     Only signed in user can add new blog posts.

+    Create Components or form, location form and bands form

 ### Bonus 4: Edit Blog Posts